bobjolliffe/dhis2-tools-ng/README.md

 2. Your timezone.
 In order to see the list of available timezones type `timedatectl list-timezones`.
 Make a note of your desired timezone.
 Most likely you will want to also set the timezone on your host machine.
 You can do this by typing `timedatectl set-timezone Africa/Dar_es_Salaam`.

-3. Make sure that your host OS is minimally and securely setup, with ufw firewall enabled (don't forget to allow your ssh port)
+3. Make sure that your host OS is minimally and securely setup, with ufw firewall enabled (don't forget to allow your ssh port).
+NOTE that the installation described below will fail if you have not enabled ufw on the host.

 ## The install: